Characterization of optimal carbon nanotubes under stretching and validation of the Cauchy-Born rule: Carbon-nanotube geometry

 We let $\ell \in \Nz$, $\ell >3$, and define the family $\mathscr{F}(\mu)$ as the collection of all configurations that, up to isometries, coincide with

 for some choice of

 such that

 Of course, the configurations in $\mathscr{F}(\mu)$ are periodic with minimal period $\mu$.
-The parameter $\rho$ indicates the diameter of the tube and $\lambda_1$, $\lambda_2$ are the two possibly different lengths of the covalent bonds in each hexagon of the tube, where the bonds of length $\lambda_1$ are oriented in the $e_1$ direction.
+The parameter $\rho$ indicates the diameter of the tube and $\lambda_1$, $\lambda_2$ are the two possibly different lengths of the covalent bonds in each hexagon of the tube, where the bonds of length $\lambda_1$ are oriented in the $e_1$ direction (see Figure \ref{extra}).

-These configurations are {\it objective} \cite{James}: They are obtained as orbits of \NNN two points \EEE under the action of a prescribed isometry group.
-The latter group is generated by a translation combined with a rotation along the axis and by a simple translation.
-Notice that our definition slightly differs from the one adopted in \cite{MMPS,MMPS-new} in the sense that for fixed $i$, $k$ the points individuated by the quadruples $(i,j,k,l)$ for $j \in \Zz$, $l \in \lbrace 0,1 \rbrace$ lie on a line parallel to $e_1$ (see Figure \ref{quadruples}).
+These configurations are {\it objective} \cite{James}: They are obtained as orbits of \NNN two points \EEE under the action of a prescribed isometry group. \PPP The latter group is generated by a translation and by a translation combined with a rotation about the $e_1$-axis. \EEE Notice that our definition slightly differs from the one adopted in \cite{MMPS,MMPS-new} in the sense that for fixed $i$, $k$ the points \PPP identified \EEE by the quadruples $(i,j,k,l)$ for $j \in \Zz$, $l \in \lbrace 0,1 \rbrace$ lie on a line parallel to $e_1$ (see Figure \ref{quadruples}).

 For fixed $\mu >0$, $\mathscr{F}(\mu)$ is a two-parameter smooth family of configurations since each configuration in $\mathscr{F}(\mu)$ is uniquely determined by $\lambda_1$ and $\lambda_2$ by taking relation \eqref{eq: basic constraints} into account.
 Later we will consider different values for the minimal period $\mu$ in order to model nanotubes under stretching.